-This CT Certificate Program is designed for experienced medical imaging professions seeking to enter the field of computed tomography.
+This CT Certificate Program is designed for experienced medical imaging professionals seeking to enter the field of computed tomography.
 The didactic and clinical content is structured to meet the content requirements of the American Registry of Radiologic Technologists (ARRT) Post-primary Registry Exam in CT, and will help professionals prepare for the examination.
 Didactic courses are delivered online in an interactive format to accommodate the working adult student.
 Students are responsible for finding a host hospital in which to complete the 100 hour clinical internship in which relevant skills will be reinforced.
 Students must earn a numerical grade of 80 or higher in all courses.
 Failure to meet internship objectives or failure to obtain a numerical course grade of 80 or better constitutes failure in that course.
 Students may apply for readmission to the program one time.

-All CT students are required to undergo a physical examination; complete the necessary immunization forms, including three (3) Hepatitis B series; have malpractice and health insurance, and undergo a Criminal Offender Record Information (CORI) check.
-In accordance with the Criminal Records Information Act: Massachusetts General Laws, Chapter 6 172-178 and regulations pursuant to these statutes, CORI checks are required prior to participation in the internship component of the Computed Tomography Certificate program.
-The outcome of the CORI check may impact the student's ability to participate in the internship experience.
+All CT students are required to undergo a physical examination; complete the necessary immunization forms, including three (3) Hepatitis B series; have malpractice and health insurance, and undergo a

+Criminal Offender Record Information (CORI) check and Sex Offender Registry Information (SORI) check.